Chimichurri Chicken Bites are a great party appetizer that always fly off the plate!

 - Using your hands, mix together the ground chicken, egg, garlic, breadcrumbs, salt, and black pepper.
 Form the mixture into small, bite-sized rounds (meatballs), about 1-inch thick.

 - Heat the 2 tbsp olive oil in a large skillet over medium-high heat.
 Add the chicken bites and cook them until they're nicely browned on all sides and cooked through, about 7-8 minutes, in batches if necessary.
+(Alternatively you can bake these at 400°F for about 15 minutes).

 - Serve the chicken bites on a platter with a small bowl of chimichurri sauce for dipping.
 Alternatively, you can place the bites in a shallow dish with sides, pour in some of the sauce and set the bites on top, then serve the remaining on the side for dipping.